Kosovo Serb whose arrest caused crisis released from jail | Law-Order

 “The (Kosovo) police are obliged to transfer Pantic to the address where he lives” in Serb-populated northern Kosovo, the lawyer said.
 Pantovic said carrying out the order could prove problematic as Kosovo officers would need to cross the Serb barricades while transporting Pantic.

-Kosovo's prime minister, Albin Kurti criticized the court's decision to release Pantic to house arrest.
+Kosovo's prime minister, Albin Kurti criticised the court's decision to release Pantic on house arrest.

 “I'm curious to know who is the prosecutor that makes a request and judge who approves a decision to place someone on house arrest when they have a standing terrorism charge,” Kurti said at a press conference.

-Pantic's arrest prompted weeks of tense standoffs, punctuated by gunfire and explosions near NATO-led peacekeepers' patrols and journalists.
-No one was seriously injured.
+Pantic's arrest prompted weeks of tense standoffs, punctuated by gunfire and explosions near patrols of the NATO-led KFOR peacekeeping force and journalists.
+No one was severely injured.

 Ultimately, Serbia raised combat readiness of its troops on the border with Kosovo, demanding an end to “attacks” against Kosovo Serbs.